 Ben Zimmer is a linguist, lexicographer, language columnist, and all-around word nut.
-He is the executive producer of Visual Thesaurus and Vocabulary.com, and is the language columnist for The Wall Street Journal.
+He is the executive editor of Visual Thesaurus and Vocabulary.com, and is the language columnist for The Wall Street Journal.
 He is also the former language columnist for The Boston Globe and The New York Times Magazine.
 He is the recipient of the first ever Linguistics Journalism Award.

 Zimmer has worked as editor for American dictionaries at Oxford University Press and as a consultant to the Oxford English Dictionary, and he now develops the Vocabulary.com Dictionary.
 He writes a regular column for the Visual Thesaurus and Vocabulary.com called Word Routes.
 His writing about language has also appeared in The Atlantic, The New York Times Sunday Review, The New York Times Book Review, Forbes, and Slate.
 He has been interviewed widely about words and language, including on ABC World News, NBC’s “Today Show,” NPR’s Morning Edition, MSNBC, CNN, CBS News, U.S. News & World Report, and BBC Radio 4.

 Zimmer studied linguistics as an undergraduate at Yale University and linguistic anthropology as a graduate student at the University of Chicago.
 He conducted linguistic fieldwork in Indonesia, and taught courses on language and culture at UCLA, Kenyon College, and Rutgers University.
 He received several research fellowships, including ones from the National Science Foundation, the Fulbright Program, and the Ford Foundation.